cloudmesh-cmd3/cmd3/doc/source/manual.rst

 ----------------------------------------------------------------------

 Plugins are very simple to design and write.
 However we have to be aware of several facts.
-First, if you design a method within two different plugins, the last loaded plugin will overwrite the previous method.
-This is the intended behavior as to allow for easy extensions to be put in place.
-However, you need to be careful as not to confuse yourself by minding the order in which the plugins are loaded.
+First, if you design a method with the same name within two different plugins, the method from the last loaded plugin will overwrite the previous method.
+This is the intended behavior as to allow for easy extensions to be put in place and overwrite default behaviour.
+However, you need to be careful as not to confuse yourself by properly ordering the plugins upon load loaded.
 In addition we have on purpose not used an __init__ method in the class but instead used an activate method to indicate that we like in future to activate and deactivate certain plugins.